Chepenik/saylorscope/README.md

 # SaylorScope: Advanced Financial Analysis Tool

-SaylorScope is a premier calculator designed for Bitcoin-focused financial analysis and wealth building, inspired by Michael Saylor's principles and the "First Law of Money."
+SaylorScope is a premier calculator for figuring out the first law of money.
+It is designed to help with financial analysis and wealth building, inspired by Michael Saylor\'s speech at the 2024 Bitcoin Conference in Nashville.

 ![First Law of Money](public/inspiration.jpg)